Skip to main content

 “This will also ensure you’re not confusing customers with multiple discounts that aren’t applicable during this time,” Le adds.

-Pro tip: Read how to use Klaviyo AI to level up your A/B testing.
+Black Friday checklist tip: Learn how to use Klaviyo AI to level up your A/B testing and more this BFCM.

-Klaviyo customers depend on the smart sending feature throughout the year limit the number of emails and texts subscribers receive from their brand within a set period of time.
+Klaviyo customers depend on the Smart Sending feature throughout the year to limit the number of emails and texts subscribers receive from their brand within a set period of time.
 If you have many active flows and campaigns, it’s typically a good way to prevent your subscribers from receiving too many messages at once.

-For Cyber Weekend, though, subscribers typically expect more BFCM emails from ecommerce brands.
+For Black Friday weekend, though, subscribers typically expect more BFCM emails from ecommerce brands.
 It’s a special occasion where you might consider turning the feature off.

 Small improvements lead to big Black Friday successes

-Cyber Weekend may feel like a massive undertaking.
-But if you planned ahead and focused on creating the best brand experience you possibly could throughout the rest of the year, you’re probably already in a great position to meet and exceed your holiday sales goals.
+BFCM may feel like a massive undertaking.
+But if you plan ahead and focus on creating the best customer experience you possibly can throughout the rest of the year, you’ll be in a great position to meet and exceed your holiday sales goals.

 Related content